-How do I revoke my proxy?
+How do I change my vote or revoke my proxy?

 You have the right to revoke your proxy at any time before the Annual Meeting.

 Your method of doing so will depend upon how you originally voted (a later vote will supersede any prior vote you made regardless of how that vote was made):